13 Things to Do in Dubai in October

 Visiting the Miracle Garden| ©Oiva Eskola

-What to see in the Miracle Garden?
+What to see at the Miracle Garden?

 Visiting Global Village at Night| ©Syed Ali